-This room should be located in a quiet area out of the path of busy travel.
+This room should be located in within the suite of the administration area.
 It may be located off the waiting room if convenient in the plan and should be in a central location to be used by students throughout the school.
-The location of this room should be near the administration area.
+The accessible washroom should be adjacent within the main office area to also support the general office staff.